 - Check that the certificate thumbprint matches the certificate of the vCenter Server system.

-If you installed a CA-signed certificate on the CA server, you are presented with the thumbprint of the CA-signed certificate.
+If you installed a CA-signed certificate on the vCenter Server system, you are presented with the thumbprint of the CA-signed certificate.
 Otherwise, you are presented with a self-signed certificate.

-- Do not check Modify plugin script download location, unless the NSX Manager is behind a firewall type of masking device.
+- Do not select Modify plugin script download location, unless the NSX Manager is behind a firewall type of masking device.

 This option allows you to enter an alternate IP address for NSX Manager.
-Note that putting NSX Manager behind a firewall of this type is not recommended.
+Putting NSX Manager behind a firewall of this type is not recommended.

 - Confirm that the vCenter Server system status is Connected.

-- Required: If vSphere Web Client is already open, log out and log back in with the same Administrator role used to register NSX Manager with vCenter Server.
+- If vSphere Web Client is already open, log out and log in again with the account used to register NSX Manager with vCenter Server.

 What to do next

-If you have an NSX partner solution, refer to partner documentation for information on registering the partner console with NSX Manager.
+If you have an NSX for vSphere partner solution, refer to partner documentation for information on registering the partner console with NSX Manager.

-You can now install and configure NSX components.
+You can now install and configure NSX for vSphere components.